endurantgames/cosmiclegends/src/chargen/ability_types.md

 For **Arsenal**, **Hero Cave**, and **Pet** Abilities, the following rules apply:

-- You can have only one ability of each type.
+- You can have only one ability of each type; every ability of a certain type is considered to be a variant ability of all other abilities of that type.
 - Thus you can have only one Arsenal ability, one Hero Cave ability, and one Pet ability.